drmohundro/SWXMLHash/README.md

     will be returned as "\<table\>")
   - Defaults to `false`
 - `caseInsensitive`
-  - This setting allows for key lookups to be case insensitive.
-Typically XML is a case sensitive language, but this option lets you bypass this if necessary.
+  - This setting allows for key lookups to be case-insensitive.
+Typically, XML is a case-sensitive language, but this option lets you bypass this if necessary.
   - Defaults to `false`
 - `encoding`